How to estimate Quality Assurance and testing time

 These are just a handful of the basic testing tasks and may vary, depending on the organization and project.
 Thus, it is important to estimate the testing time and include all the required tasks.

-Testing Time Estimation Techniques
+Software Testing Time Estimation Techniques

 There are five core estimation techniques in software development that every specialist should know:

-- Functional point analysis.
 This method consists of assigning each functional point a weighted number based on difficulty.
 Rank each from 1-5, with 1 (simple), 3 (medium), or 5 (complex).
 After this, multiply the number of functional points with the assigned weight within each category, then multiply the number by 2 (person-hours per functional point).

-- Delphi method.
 To use this technique, you carry out surveys from QA specialists to determine an average time estimation for each task.

-- Work breakdown structure.
 In this method, we deconstruct the project into its very basic elementary components and estimate time for each of them.

-- Three-point estimation.
 This estimation technique consists of breaking down the project into basic component tasks.
 Then, assign one of three given time estimations for each component: Optimistic (a), Pessimistic (b), and Realistic (r).
 Then, to determine the time estimate (E), use this formula: E = (A + 4xR + B)/6.

-- Planning poker.
 Also known as scrum poker, this is a gamified method of estimating time.
 After breaking down the project into individual tasks, team members make estimates by playing numbered cards without revealing their cards until after the discussion.

-Using these planning techniques is a crucial part of testing time estimation.
+Using these planning techniques is a crucial part of QA time estimation.
 This template includes all kinds of testing, that might be relevant to the projects.
 Depending on the project, quality requirements, and some other aspects, the template pattern might be modified.
 If you are new to QA and don’t yet have a software testing time estimation template, try a simple Google search.
-You will find plenty of examples which you can modify and use for your needs.
+You will find plenty of examples that you can modify and use for your needs.

-It’s difficult to determine the right set of estimation techniques in software development, as QA is a complex process with a high risk.
+It’s difficult to determine the right set of estimation techniques in software testing and development, as QA is a complex process with a high risk.
 Remember, all its estimates contain deviations., which is why it’s so crucial to combine efficiently different testing methods and techniques based on the team, project, and other variables that influence the time, resources, and budget of a project.